trustsoothe/vault/apps/nodejs/extension/README.md

 2. Go to the following url: chrome://extensions/
 3. Enable Developer mode (in upper right corner).
 4. Click `Load unpacked` button.
-5. Select the dist folder result of the first step.
+5. Select the dist/chromium folder result of the first step.

 ### Firefox

 1. Run the extension in development mode `yarn dev:firefox` or in production mode `yarn build:firefox`.
 2. Go to the following url: about:debugging#/runtime/this-firefox.
 3. Click `Load Temporary Add-on…` button.
-4. Open the dist folder result of the first step and select manifest.json file.
+4. Open the dist/firefox folder result of the first step and select manifest.json file.

 After the 4 step the extension is installed.
-But to inject the content scripts you need to open the extension in every tab you want it to be injected.
-To inject the content scripts automatically in every tab you must:
+But to inject the content scripts you need to open the extension (click on the popup icon) in every tab you want it to be injected.
+To avoid this and inject the content scripts automatically in every tab you must:

 1. Go to the following url: about:addons
 2. Click the more button at the right of Soothe Vault and click `Manage` in the menu that will open.